EskayYew/CG3002-T13-AY1819/FinalDeployment/README.md

 6. Once completed, select and install Raspbian OS.

 7. Once Raspbian OS is installed, a Raspberry Pi Configuration Interface will be displayed, configure the current time and location and also the wireless connection of your raspberry pi.
-If Raspberry Pi Config does not show up on screen, press Ctrl + Alt + T, to open raspberry terminal, and type ‘sudo raspi-config’.
+If Raspberry Pi Config does not show up on screen, press `Ctrl + Alt + T`, to open raspberry terminal, and type `sudo raspi-config`.

-8. Type sudo apt-get update followed by sudo apt-get upgrade.
+8. Type `sudo apt-get update` followed by `sudo apt-get upgrade`.
 The process takes very long so ensure that there is a stable and fast internet connection on the Pi.

 ### Setting up SSH for raspberry pi
 Reference from:

 https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh

-1. Open raspberry terminal, and type ‘sudo raspi-config’.
+1. Open raspberry terminal, and type `sudo raspi-config`.

 2. Navigate to Interfacing Options of the Configuration Interface, then enable SSH.

 3. Reboot Raspberry Pi to make SSH enable configuration permanent.
-Type ‘sudo reboot’ in raspberry terminal.
+Type `sudo reboot` in raspberry terminal.

 4. For Windows Users, we need to install PuTTY and run the program.

-5. Once program is running, enter the ip address (can be found via command ‘ifconfig’ on raspberry pi terminal, usually the ip address of the wireless lan connection)
+5. Once program is running, enter the ip address (can be found via command `ifconfig` on raspberry pi terminal, usually the ip address of the wireless lan connection)

 ### Setting up VNC viewer for raspberry pi
 Reference from:

 https://learn.adafruit.com/adafruit-raspberry-pi-lesson-7-remote-control-with-vnc/overview

-1. Open raspberry terminal, type ‘sudo apt-get update’ then ‘sudo apt-get install tightvncserver’.
+1. Open raspberry terminal, type `sudo apt-get update` then `sudo apt-get install tightvncserver`.

-2. To run vnc server on raspberry pi 3, type ‘vncserver :1’ into the terminal.
+2. To run vnc server on raspberry pi 3, type `vncserver :1` into the terminal.

 3. User will be prompted to type in a password and asked to create a separate read-only password(user should type n for no).
 VNC server should now be running on raspberry pi.

 4. Install VNC Viewer on computer from: https://www.realvnc.com/en/connect/download/viewer/.

 5. Run VNC Viewer and set up connection with raspberry pi.
-Enter ip address of raspberry pi(found from ifconfig) and append ‘:1’ when setting up connection using VNC Viewer.
+Enter ip address of raspberry pi (found from `ifconfig`) and append `:1` when setting up connection using VNC Viewer.

 6. In addition, to make VNC server run at startup, it is suggested that you follow this guide: https://learn.adafruit.com/adafruit-raspberry-pi-lesson-7-remote-control-with-vnc/running-vncserver-at-startup